The top 10 Intermittent Fasting Mistakes (How to avoid them)

 Intermittent fasting is becoming a very popular option for losing weight.
 However, some people who claim not to see results are probably making some terrible intermittent fasting mistakes.

-These IF mistakes would do nothing than jeopardize all of your weight loss efforts no matter how hard you try.
+These IF mistakes would do nothing but jeopardize all of your weight loss efforts no matter how hard you try.

 If you have never heard of Intermittent fasting before or would like to know more about the concept of Intermittent fasting for weight loss, click here.